lukaszflorczak/vue-agile/README.md

 ---

 **Please note that the plugin is currently in relatively early development phase.
-I try to keep the stability of each version and keep up with all issues, but unfortunately at this stage there may still be a lot some bugs.**
+I try to keep the stability of each version and keep up with all issues, but unfortunately at this stage there may still be some bugs.**

 ---